finalburnneo/FBNeo/README-macOS.md

 can build and run successfully on an earlier version of macOS (OS X?), let me know.

 ## Use
+Drop a set into the Launcher window to import it, double-click to start it.
+Supported archive formats are  `zip` and `7z`.

-Launch any set by dropping it on the app's icon or in the window.
-You can also use `File/Open` and `File/Open Recent`.
-ROMs can reside anywhere, though if you load a game that requires files from a parent set or BIOS (e.g. Neo-Geo), the files are expected to be in the same directory.
-Supported archives are `zip` and `7z`.
+You can also use `File/Open` and `File/Open Recent` to load ROMs directly.
+Files can reside anywhere, though when loading a game that requires a parent set or BIOS (e.g. Neo-Geo), the files are expected to be in the same directory.

+If a game refuses to start, check the Log Viewer (Window/Log Viewer) for diagnostic information.

 ## Input
 Currently supported input devices are keyboard (using standard FinalBurn layout)